Digital scholarship blog

 • AHRC, Digital Research Infrastructure and where we want to go with it.
 Tao Chang, Associate Director, Infrastructure & Major Programmes, Arts and Humanities Research Council (AHRC)

-• Reorienting scholarly communications to better serve the needs of scholarship.
-Kathleen Shearer, Executive Director, Confederation of Open Access Repositories (COAR)
+• The critical role of repositories in advancing open scholarship.
+Kathleen Shearer, Executive Director, Confederation of Open Access Repositories (COAR).
+(Remote talk)

-• Title TBA.
-Kaitlin Thaney, Executive Director, Invest in Open Infrastructure (IOI)
+• Investing in the Future of Open Infrastructure.
+Kaitlin Thaney, Executive Director, Invest in Open Infrastructure (IOI).
+(Remote talk)

 14:30 Break

-• Title TBA.
-Rupert Gatti, Co-founder and the third Director of Open Book Publishers, Director of Studies in Economics at the Trinity College Cambridge
+• Networks of libraries supporting open access book publishing.
+Rupert Gatti, Co-founder and the Director of Open Book Publishers, Director of Studies in Economics at the Trinity College Cambridge

 16:00 Closing remarks